 What I Believe

-People will call this belief narrow minded, but it takes faith like a child to enter the Kingdom of God.
-(Matthew 18:2-4) It’s actually the complete opposite of narrow minded.
+I believe that the way to God is narrow.
+It’s through Christ alone, who died on a cross (but rose to life again) to redeem those who would believe in Him.
+(John 14:6, John 3:16) People will call this belief narrow minded, but it takes faith like a child to enter the Kingdom of God.
+(Matthew 18:2-4) This makes faith the complete opposite of narrow minded.

 “Pure and genuine religion in the sight of God the Father means caring for orphans and widows in their distress and refusing to let the world corrupt you.” –James 1:27